IvanRublev/Domo/README.md

 * [x] Make the `new/1` and `ensure_type!/1` speed to be less or equal to 1.5 times of the `struct!/2` speed.

+* [ ] Evaluate full recompilation time with using Domo for 1000 structs.

 * [ ] Add use option to specify names of the generated functions.